nikbearbrown/botspeak/chapters/01-the-loop-and-the-three-modes.md

 What Priya did is the easy case, and I want to be precise about why it was easy — because the precision matters for everything that follows.

 It was easy because she was sitting at her keyboard while the model was running.
 Every output crossed her eyes before it went anywhere.
 Every error she could catch by looking.
 The model did not take any actions in the world; it produced text, and Priya decided what to do with the text.
-The Loop was running in its most forgiving configuration: the configuration where the human is always in the room.
+The Loop was running in its most forgiving configuration: the one where the human is always in the room.

 There are two harder configurations, and the book is organized around them.